Obviously Five Believers

 He puts his blue coloured sunglasses on The Kids nose.

-I am suddenly aware of the blonde, cute looking Swedish girl sitting on the seat next to me.
+I am suddenly aware of the blonde Swedish girl sitting on the seat next to me.
 Her leg kind of touched mine, I guess.
 I lean a little closer.
 There’s this softness in her body.
 A smell of midsummer and strawberries.
 She’s maximum 18.

-“He’s good”, I say and point my finger towards the small figure down at the stage.
+“He’s good”, I say and point my finger towards one of the figures down at the stage.

 “Oh, yes, very good!”
 She smiles at me.
 “Is he Bob Dylan?”